-Fire hydrants shall be factory applied red paint, have operating threads that are sealed and lubricated, the $1\frac{1}{2}$ " pentagonal operating nut shall open counterclockwise.
+Fire hydrants shall have factory applied red paint and operating threads that are sealed and lubricated.
+The 11⁄2" pentagonal operating nut shall open counterclockwise.

 Hydrants shall be set for standard pipe burial depth unless shown otherwise on the plans.
 The hydrant gate valve and barrel shall be vertical and plumb.